-Parents will be notified of ANY accident or injury that occurs to their child at school or whilst on a school led activity.
-Where any head injury has been received, the parent(s) will be notified by telephone and parent /carer to collect student from school to assess if further medical treatment is required.
+Parent/Carers will be notified of ANY accident or injury that occurs to their child at school or whilst on a school led activity.
+Parent/carers will be notified via email in regards to low level minor injuries.
+Head or more severe injuries, parent/carers will be notified directly by phone and will be advised to collect the student from school to assess if further medical treatment is required.